PagerDuty/terraform-provider-pagerduty/website/docs/index.html.markdown

 # PagerDuty Provider

-[PagerDuty](https://www.pagerduty.com/) is an incident management platform that provides reliable notifications, automatic escalations, on-call scheduling,and other functionality to help teams detect and fix infrastructure problems quickly.
+[PagerDuty](https://www.pagerduty.com/) is an incident management platform that provides reliable notifications, automatic escalations, on-call scheduling, and other functionality to help teams detect and fix infrastructure problems quickly.

 Use the navigation to the left to read about the available resources.